Qt for Device Creation

-Qt for Device Creation has plenty of different reference target devices.
-See Reference Target Devices and Development Hosts.
+Qt for Device Creation has plenty of different supported target devices.
+See Supported Target Devices and Development Hosts.

 Qt partners can deliver support for Qt on their hardware boards via Qt Board Support Packages (QBSP).
 For more information, see QBSP Overview.